davdhng/tinydex/readme.md

 # Tinydex

-Mini search engine written in Go
+Mini full-text search engine written in Go

 Currently using a small portion of the [Wikipedia English abstract corpus](https://dumps.wikimedia.org/enwiki/latest/)